abrennec/sose20_cc2/readme.md

 - Expressing and reflecting on your artistic ideas with openFrameworks

-## Grading
+## Evaluation and Grading

+In order to pass the course, you need to collect 50 assignment points and participate in a final exercise.
+All solutions have to be submitted to GitHub to be considered for an evaluation.

 For CTech students there will be a grade.
-The grade will be based on the homework assignments and a final exercises.
-You need to pass 50% of total homework assignments in order to participate in the final exercise.
+The grade will be based on the points collected for the homework assignments and the final exercises.

 ### Breakdown <!-- omit in toc -->

-* 40% - Homework assignments
+* 60% - Homework assignments
   * Programming exercises
   * Wiki updates and critiques
-* 60% - Final exercise
+* 40% - Final exercise
   * The final exercise will be a programming exercise of an openFrameworks application.
 The type of application can be chosen individually.
 However, the application must include/address:
     * Object-oriented design
     * At least two different topics from the course